 The Plan A option is intended for students who have completed a body of work of sufficient breadth and depth to warrant a Master's thesis.
 This does not need to rise to the level of a PhD thesis, but should represent a significant contribution to the field.
-Instructions for preparing a Plan A Master's Thesis can be found at: http://www.grad.umn.edu/students/masters/index.html
+Degree completion steps and Plan Master's found instructions for preparing а А Thesis can be at: https://onestop.umn.edu/academics/graduate-student-services-and-progress-gssp